ucbds-infra/otter-grader/docs/otter_assign/v1/notebook_format.rst

 delimeters.
 Each boundary cell denotes the start or end of a block and contains *valid YAML syntax*.
 First-line comments are used in these YAML raw cells to denote what type of block is being entered or ended.

+**In the v1 format, Python and R notebooks follow the same structure.** There are some features available in Python that are not available in R, and these are noted below, but otherwise the formats are the same.

 Assignment Metadata